VVUQ · Module 10 of 10

 Use AI as an examiner, not a solver

-"Check that my required rigor matches the model risk I scored."
+"Check that my required rigor matches the model risk, and flag any goal I set after seeing results."

-"Give me three cases; I will compute the acceptance margin for each."
+"Give me three cases; I will compute RM and state its uncertainty basis for each."

 Portfolio task

-For a real simulation-based decision, score the model risk, assemble the VVUQ evidence to match, compute the acceptance margin, and write a short credibility record.
+For a real simulation-based decision, state the context of use, judge the model risk, set factor-specific goals, assemble the VVUQ evidence and judge each item for relevance and adequacy, compute the normalized margin on a stated uncertainty basis, and write a short credibility record.

 09